kasbrot123/unostep/README.md

 the firmware without any button press.
 To flash with the modified setup press the Reset button after hitting the uploading button from the Arduino Software.
 It could take a few attepts to hit at the right time.

-**TO FLASH THE MODIFIED ARDUINO PRESS THE RESET BUTTON WHEN UPLOADING THE SKETCH.
-TRY A FEW TIMES.**

 ## Command Set